Cyprus in the Eurovision Song Contest 2012: Promotion

-Ivi Adamou made several appearances across Europe to specifically promote "La La Love" as the Cypriot Eurovision entry.
+Adamou made several appearances across Europe to specifically promote "La La Love" as the Cypriot Eurovision entry.
 Adamou performed "La La Love" during the final of the Bulgarian Eurovision national final Bylgarskata pesen za Evroviziya 2012 on 29 February and during the Greek Eurovision national final Ellinikós Telikós 2012 on 12 March.
-Ivi Adamou also took part in promotional activities in Greece where she performed at the Barcode Club in Chios on 30 March, at the W Club in Athens on 31 March, and at the Mousses Club in Agirinio on 6 April.
+Adamou also took part in promotional activities in Greece where she performed at the Barcode Club in Chios on 30 March, at the W Club in Athens on 31 March, and at the Mousses Club in Agirinio on 6 April.
 On 19 April, Adamou performed during an event that was organised by the London Greek Radio and held at the Stone Marquee venue in London, United Kingdom.